doniastan/tracking.exposed/content/about.md

 <div class="card-group">
   {{< sponsor
       title="OSD"
-      text="Formerly know as former opensensordata.
-Luca Corsato and Andrea Raimondi been the first very sponsor of the project" link="https://blog.osd.tools/lalgoritmo-dell-algoritmo-5c3a052cc626"
+      text="Formerly know as opensensordata.
+Luca Corsato and Andrea Raimondi have been the very first sponsors of the project" link="https://blog.osd.tools/lalgoritmo-dell-algoritmo-5c3a052cc626"
       linked="They released an internet (in Italian)"
       picture="/images/sponsors/osd-logo.svg" >}}